-If the baby is given proper vaccines at the appropriate time, the baby gets protection against all infections that can be caused by bacteria.
-Typhoid is a very common disease and more commonly found in countries such as India, New Guinea, and Southeast Asia.
+If the baby is given proper vaccination at the appropriate time, the baby gets protection against all infections that can be caused by bacteria.
+Typhoid is a prevalent disease and more commonly found in countries such as India, New Guinea, and Southeast Asia.
 The baby has greater threats in case parents are planning to travel with the baby to any of these countries.

 The typhoid vaccination is usually of two kinds:

-- The Injected Vaccine – This type of vaccine is given to the children when they are 2 years or more.
+- The Injected Vaccine – This type of vaccine is given to the children when they are two years or more.

-- The Oral Vaccines- The oral vaccination or typhoid is given to the child who is above 6 years in age.
+- The Oral Vaccines- The oral vaccination or typhoid is given to the child who is above six years in age.

-Both the above- mentioned vaccines provide a shield and protection for the first 3 years.
-Thus, it is important to assure that the vaccine that is given should last for some time and if the period from the last vaccine is less then one should seek at re-vaccinating the child for the same.
+Both the above- mentioned vaccines provide a shield and protection for the first three years.
+Thus, it is important to assure that the vaccine that is given should last for some time, and if the period from the last vaccine is less, then one should seek at re-vaccinating the child for the same.

 Prevention is better than cure, and as the famous quote reads, one should take all possible measures to fight the diseases.
-Vaccination is, however, the best bet to get protected from getting typhoid, but certain other measures can be taken as well:
+Vaccination is, however, the best bet to get protected from getting typhoid.
+However, certain other steps also help in preventing typhoid in babies

 - Always give clean water that is boiled and cooled to the baby.

-- If the baby is breastfed until about 2 years, the immunity system becomes stronger.
+- If the baby is breastfed until about two years, their immune system becomes stronger.